Joshua-W-Adams/aws_infrastructure_boilerplate/aws/services/database/dynamoDB/dynamoDB.md

 ## Indexes

 ```
-An index is simple another table sorted on multiple fields.
+An index is simply another table sorted on multiple fields.
 With a pointer to the record it relates to.
 ```

 Indexing allows binary searchs of log2 N complexity to be performed on them.
 Avoiding an entire table scan.